CobayaSampler/cobaya/DEVEL.rst

 - It may be that the likelihood does not depend on (i.e. has constraining power over) a particular parameter(s).
 In that case, we still throw an error if some input parameter has not been recognised by any likelihood, since parameter names may have been misspelled somewhere, and it is easier to define a mock likelihood to absorb the unused ones than maybe finding a warning about unused parameters (or use the unit likelihood described below).
 - Some times we are not interested in the likelihood, because we want to explore just the prior, or the distribution the prior induces on a derived parameter.
 In those cases, we would need a mock unit likelihood.
 This unit likelihood would automatically recognise all input parameters (except those absorbed by the theory, if a theory is needed to compute derived parameters).
+- For external likelihoods, where we can get input and output parameters via introspection, we may not want to use all of the input ones, as stated above, since they may have a fixed default value as keyword arguments.
+This would be treated as a special case of having a list of input parameters.

 Given these principles, we implement the following algorithm to resolve input/output parameter dependencies: (in the following, "likelihoods" include the theory code)

 0. Start with a dictionary of input parameters as keys, and another one for output parameters.
 The values will be a list of the likelihoods that depend on each parameter.
-1. Iterate over likelihoods that have knowledge of their own parameters, either because they are *callable*, or because they have input/output parameters lists, a mixed ``params`` list or a prefix.
+1. Iterate over likelihoods that have knowledge of their own parameters, either because they are *callable*, or because they have input/output parameters lists, a prefix, or a mixed ``params`` list, *in that order of priority*.
 Add them to the lists in the initial parameters dictionaries if applicable.
 2. Deal with the case (check that it is only one) of a likelihood with no parameters declared, and assign it all unclaimed parameters.
 3. Check that, if a theory code is present, it does not share parameters with anyone else.
 4. If the unit likelihood is present, assign it all input parameters (except those absorbed by the theory code).